Austrian literature: First half of the 20th century

+Literature from this period also depicted the challenges of post-war reintegration.
+Novels by Joseph Roth and Leo Perutz explored the identity crisis of returning soldiers and the dissolution of the Habsburg Empire, reflecting a broader cultural shift from imperial nostalgia to modern uncertainty.

 The end of World War I reduced Austria to a very small and mainly German-speaking country.
 Some Austrian (and German writing) authors relocated to new emerging countries, such as Kafka and Werfel to Czechoslovakia.
 Others, such as Robert Musil, Rainer Maria Rilke, and Elias Canetti, migrated to Vienna.
 The political rupture and the fact that this small German-speaking Austria had lost most of its territory, industry, and agriculture, led to the fatal conviction of many Austrians that only a union with Germany would be able to save the country from a total downfall, a conviction which paved the way to its later annexation by Hitler in 1938.
 The texts of some writers give an insight to this conviction.
 Robert Musil and Hugo von Hofmannsthal expressed their "German centric" point of view, while others, such as Stefan Zweig, Franz Werfel and Alexander Lernet-Holenia, strictly spoke up for Austria and Austrian tradition and culture.

 The time between the two world wars gave way to rich literature in Austria.
 Robert Musil wrote the well-known novel The Man without Qualities, Stefan Zweig published a multitude of essays, stories and novels, Karl Kraus edited the magazine Die Fackel (The Torch), for which he wrote almost all articles by himself, Franz Werfel wrote some of his best novels, e.g. The Forty Days of Musa Dagh which narrates the Armenian tragedy of 1915, and after Franz Kafka's death, his life-time friend Max Brod began to publish Kafka's unfinished novels.
 Later Nobel Prize winner Elias Canetti studied and lived in Vienna and wrote his only novel Auto-da-Fe, before the Anschluss he fled to England.
 In analogy to Musil's Kakania (from the anagram for the k. u. k., i.e. imperial and royal monarchy till 1918), Fritz von Herzmanovsky-Orlando created Tarockania for the weird figures of his humorous novels and stories.